Archana3261/daily-reflection-decision-tree/README.md

 ## 🤖 AI Agent

-This project includes a simple AI agent that evaluates daily job preparation activities.
+This project includes a rule-based AI agent designed to simulate decision-making for daily job preparation evaluation.

 The agent takes inputs such as job applications, learning, and practice, and provides meaningful feedback based on predefined logic.

+The system ensures transparency and reliability by avoiding probabilistic outputs and relying on deterministic logic.

 ---